Danny-Lenko/events-chrome-extension/readme.md

   5. The extension will be loaded into Chrome, and you can now test its functionality on your desired webpages.

   <sup>if you want to test without running the build, do the same but for the root folder<sup>

+## Further Development and Maintenance

+This guide provides instructions for developers on ongoing development and maintenance

+### Maintenance guide

+Maintaining a Chrome extension involves ensuring its continued functionality and compatibility with changes in external dependencies. \
+Here are some guidelines to help with maintenance:

+#### Antifragility

+#### Continued Testing

+Regularly test the extension against new updates or changes in the target services (such as Microsoft) to identify any compatibility issues.
+This ensures that the extension remains functional and provides a good user experience.

+#### Documentation

+Maintain up-to-date README.md including installation instructions, troubleshooting tips, and frequently asked questions (FAQs).

+Pay close attention to